aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/inferentia2.rst

 Inferentia2 Architecture
 ------------------------

-At the heart of each Inf2 instance are up to twelve Inferentia2 devices (each with two :ref:`NeuronCore-v2 <neuroncores-v2-arch>` cores).
+At the heart of each Inf2 instance are up to twelve Inferentia2 chips (each with two :ref:`NeuronCore-v2 <neuroncores-v2-arch>` cores).
 Inferentia2 is the second generation AWS purpose-built Machine Learning inference accelerator.
-The Inferentia2 device architecture is depicted below:
+The Inferentia2 chip architecture is depicted below:

 .. image:: /images/inferentia2.png

-Each Inferentia2 device consists of:
+Each Inferentia2 chip consists of:

 +----------------------------------+----------------------------------+
 | Compute                          | Two :ref:`NeuronCore-v2          |